 One repository for multiple users

-In centralized versioning systems (CVS, Subversion), the only possible approach is to have one central repository into which all developers project their changes.
-Git supports various approaches (some of which are described in the man page
+In centralized versioning systems (CVS, Subversion), the only possible approach is that there is one central repository into which all developers project their changes.
+Git supports different approaches (some of them are described in the man page

 gitworkflows(7)

 ).
-One of the common approaches is that a project has one administrator, to whom others offer their changes from their public repositories, he collects them at his discretion in his repository, and then publishes his repository as an "official version" of the project.
+One common approach is that a project has one maintainer to whom others offer their changes from their public repositories, he collects them into his repository as he sees fit, and then publishes his repository as the "official version" of the project.

-However, a centralized approach is also possible in Git.
-However, to use it, you need to have a shared directory, writable by all authorized users.
+However, centralized access is also possible in Git.
+To use it, however, you need to have a shared directory, writable by all authorized users.
 Support for this approach on FI machines is planned for the future.
-The function and setting of access rights will be similar to those at the faculty Subversion server .
+The functionality and setting of access rights will be similar to the faculty Subversion server.